 In this section, we investigate whether market behavior and outcomes display moral erosion.
-Whether moral erosion is due to norm erosion or an erosion of norm compliance is the topic of the next section.
 We start with measuring erosion in single-unit markets, as in Falk & Szech (2013).
-We compare individual-level decisions to cancel donations across individual decision-making and single unit-markets.
-In Figure 3, we plot the share of subjects who cancel a donation in exchange for ≤ 1.50 (i.e., its value) or less in different environments and at different stages of the experiment.
-In the first two bars, we plot the share of subjects who cancel the first unit of donation for a payment of at most ≤ 1.50 in individual decision-making in part 1.
-These treatments are balanced in this dimension.
-The following two groups of bars compare behavior of these participants either in repeated individual decision-making in MPL or in markets in SINGLE.
-For the markets, we study whether a trader concluded a
+We compare decisions to cancel donations across individual decision-making tasks (in both part 1 of the market treatment and across all parts in the separate treatment MPL) and single-unit markets.
+In Figure 3, we plot the share of participants who cancel a donation in exchange for $\in 1.50$ (i.e., its value) or less in different treatments and periods.
+In the first two bars, we plot this variable as elicited from the individual decision-making task in part 1, identical to both treatments.
+We notice that the treatments are balanced in this dimension.
+The following two pairs of bars compare the same variable in the subsequent parts, differentiated by treatment: repeated individual decision-making in MPL or market behavior in SINGLE.
+For the markets, we study whether a trader concluded a trade for which she was paid at most $\in$ 1.50.
+This is the comparison that speaks to the literature on erosion in single-unit markets.
+In the middle panel, we compare behavior in the first period in part 2.
+We observe that there appears to be an erosion of morals in markets.
+In the right panel, we use the entire four periods of the experiment and plot the share of participants who at least once cancelled a donation for at most $\in 1.50$ in part 2.